Athol Shmith: Contributions to photography in Australia

 Athol Shmith's commercial career produced photographs that embodied a world of grace, glamour and allure and his dramatic portraits remain a record of significant personalities of his era.

 His technical expertise was also considerable; in 1945, he co-developed and patented (application 1947, granted 1950) a photo-finish racecourse camera invented by his friend, Melbourne scientist Bertram Alston Pearl; the 'Camera Graph' continuous-flow film system, with the innovation of a neon lamp in the finish-post, the oscillations of which record a time-register on the image.
 Smith was responsible for devising a rapid film processing method that would cut the time to 65 seconds, enabling course officials to announce a result moments after the running of the race.
 The system was first officially used on 6 July 1946 and adopted throughout Australia.

 Throughout the 1960s Shmith remained energetic and dynamic in his development of fashion work, but by the close of the decade he took on roles in photographic heritage and education.
 Shmith was a member, and later, president, of the Institute of Victorian Photographers.
 In 1968 he was made an honorary life member of the Institute of Australian Photographers.
-In the same year he was instrumental in founding the photographic department at the National Gallery of Victoria, the first in Australia, and among the first at public galleries worldwide.
+In the same year he was instrumental as an appointed member, with gallery director Eric Westbrook, Dacre Stubbs and Albert Brown, of the advisory panel, in founding the photographic department at the National Gallery of Victoria, the first in Australia, and among the first at public galleries worldwide.
 Jennie Boddington was appointed as its first curator and she commissioned Shmith, as NGV council member (1972–75), to travel to Britain and France in 1973, to acquire international photographs for the collection.
 As a consequence, in 1975 he established a fruitful partnership between the gallery and the Bibliothèque Nationale de France which led to numbers of Australian photographers' work entering their collection.

 Photographic educator

-In 1971 he left his studio to partner John Cato to take on a new role as head of the Photography Department at Prahran College of Advanced Education.
-He taught there with Cato and the film-maker Paul Cox.
+In 1971 Shmith left his studio to take on a new role as head of the Photography Department at Prahran College of Advanced Education, replacing Gordon De'Lisle.
+He taught there with his business partner John Cato and the film-maker Paul Cox with whom he exhibited at the Australian Centre for Photography in 1977.
 While teaching he produced and exhibited his 1973 psychedelic 'Anamorphic Series' now held in the collection of the National Gallery of Australia.

-His support assisted the careers of students whom he closely mentored such as Sue Ford, Bill Henson, Carol Jerrems, Rod McNicol, Phil Quirk, Andrew Chapman and Christopher Koller.
-A brain tumour forced his retirement from the College in 1979, but after surgery and recovery he continued with a limited professional practice, including documentation of the 1980 opening of the High Court of Australia building.
-He was appointed a Member of the Order of Australia the following year.
+Shmith's support assisted the careers of students whom he closely mentored such as Bill Henson, Carol Jerrems, Rod McNicol, Phil Quirk, Andrew Chapman and Christopher Koller.
+A brain tumour forced his retirement from the College in 1979, but after surgery and recovery he continued with a limited professional practice, including documenting the 1980 opening of the High Court of Australia building.